 The National Gallery, London

 It’s important to note that I said “viewers at the time”.
 The Arnolfini Painting was created toward the beginning of the Flemish Primitives period, during the Northern Renaissance.
-Anyone who viewed it during the 15th century probably understood about the dog, and several dozen other symbolic references as well (there’s a lot in this particular panting).
+Anyone who viewed it during the 15th century understood about the dog, and probably several dozen other symbolic references as well (there’s a lot in this particular panting).
 They didn’t need it explained to them, because they were living in the culture that created this visual shorthand.
 The curtains on the bed were red, and left open, hinting at the consummation of the marriage, the future lovemaking they’d enjoy… which wasn’t any kind of a secret to the painting’s intended audience.
 The fruit on the windowsill implied both fertility (it’s ripe, round, and fresh) and wealth (those fruits were expensive to import) — which would have been obvious at the time.
-For outside, untrained, viewers, it doesn’t give the same impression.
+For outside, untrained, or later, viewers, it doesn’t give the same immediate impression.

 Decoding semiotic clues becomes harder as you move away from the originating culture.
 This could be a movement in time — most of the interpretation was done in the 20th century — or place, which is why early archeologists got so very many things wrong when they applied their 19th-century British or German worldviews to Ancient Egyptian relics.
 (Or any other African finds, or Native American sites, or South American, or… pretty much any dig that uncovered anything, anywhere.
 White privilege in action!)

 Writers use the semiotics of their invented world to help their readers understand people, art, culture, and events through the lens of interpreting the things left unsaid.
 It’s also used to understand the written depiction of things outside of dialogue.
-You’ve been using it ever since you started reading, even if you didn’t know.
+(It’s been used on you ever since you started reading, even if you didn’t realize it.)

-Writers often use this shorthand to enhance their writing, so readers are used to looking for and understanding that shorthand.
 It’s why you probably think of “Sherlock Holmes” when you see a deerstalker hat, or the image of man in a long beige trenchcoat, wearing a fedora, standing in the shadows, implies “early 20th century detective”.
 It’s why that same trench coat paired with a blue suit and Converse makes you think of the Doctor, instead.
 These things are the visual expression of “Darmok and Jalad at Tanagra,” a phrase that means much more than the individual words suggests… To fans of Star Trek.

 For some writers, putting in semiotic clues is a way to skimp on the writing.
 If you show us at the beginning that your main character looks and moves like Ronald Reagan, then you don’t have to work as hard to convince us that this person is charming, affable, and secretly suffering from memory loss or dementia.
 We’ll know that, because Reagan has become an archetype, and his presence means those things to many people now.